Pakistani Taliban: Leadership crisis

 In August 2009, a missile strike from a suspected U.S. drone killed Baitullah Mehsud.
 The TTP soon held a shura to appoint his successor.
 Government sources reported that fighting broke out during the shura between Hakimullah Mehsud and Wali-ur-Rehman.
 While Pakistani news channels reported that Hakimullah had been killed in the shooting, Interior Minister Rehman Malik could not confirm his death.
 On 18 August, Pakistani security officials announced the capture of Maulvi Omar, chief spokesperson of the TTP.
 Omar, who had denied the death of Baitullah, retracted his previous statements and confirmed the leader's death in the missile strike.
 He also acknowledged turmoil among TTP leadership following the killing.

-After Omar's capture, Maulana Faqir Mohammed announced to the BBC that he would assume temporary leadership of the TTP and that Muslim Khan would serve as the organization's primary spokesperson.
+After Omar's capture, Maulana Faqir Mohammed announced to the BBC that he would assume temporary leadership of the TTP and that Muslim Khan would serve as the organisation's primary spokesperson.
 He also maintained that Baitullah had not been killed, but rather was in bad health.
 Faqir further elaborated that decisions over leadership of the umbrella group would only be made in consultation and consensus with a variety of different TTP leaders.
 "The congregation of TTP leaders has 32 members and no important decision can be taken without their consultation," he told the BBC.
 He reported to the AFP that both Hakimullah Mehsud and Wali-ur-Rehman had approved his appointment as temporary leader of the militant group.
 Neither militant had publicly confirmed Faqir's statement, and analysts cited by Dawn News believed the assumption of leadership actually indicated a power struggle.

 Two days later Faqir Mohammed retracted his claims of temporary leadership and said that Hakimullah Mehsud had been selected leader of the TTP.
 Faqir declared that the 42-member shura had also decided that Azam Tariq would serve as the TTP's primary spokesperson, rather than Muslim Khan.

 Under the leadership of Hakimullah, the TTP intensified its suicide campaign against the Pakistani state and against civilian (particularly Shia, Qadiyani and Sufi) targets.

-Designation as a terrorist organization
+Designation as a terrorist organisation

 On 1 September 2010, the United States designated the TTP as a Foreign Terrorist Organization (FTO) and identified Hakimullah Mehsud and Wali ur-Rehman as specially designated global terrorists.
 The designation of the TTP as an FTO makes it a crime to provide support or to do business with the group and also allows the U.S. to freeze its assets.
-The US State Department also issued a $5 million reward for information on the two individuals' locations.
+The U.S. State Department also issued a $5 million reward for information on the two individuals' locations.

-In January 2011, the British government moved to classify the TTP as a banned terrorist organization under its Terrorism Act 2000.
+In January 2011, the British government moved to classify the TTP as a banned terrorist organisation under its Terrorism Act 2000.

-In July 2011, the Canadian government also added the TTP to its list of banned terrorist organizations.
+In July 2011, the Canadian government also added the TTP to its list of banned terrorist organisations.